Naurder/Interactive-Fractal-Generator/README.md

 python main.py
 ```

 The project was originally developed and tested on Windows.
-Other operating systems are not currently documented or verified.
+Linux/macOS builds were not tested.

 ---